Determination of Magnetic Symmetries by Convergent Beam Electron Diffraction: Summary

 \section{Summary}

-In this work, we have introduced magnetic CBED for the unambiguous determination of magnetic-point-group symmetries.
+In this work, we have introduced magnetic CBED for the unambiguous determination of magnetic-point-group symmetries in magnetic crystalline materials.
 We have classified all magnetic point-group symmetries of the diffraction patterns in terms of 125 magnetic CBED groups.
-The subsequent mapping of all magnetic point groups to corresponding magnetic CBED groups allows the determination of the latter from a finite series of CBED experiments at different crystal orientations.
-The signal level required for a successful experimental realization of the proposed method is, in principle, achievable in modern transmission electron microscopes.
-Simplicity, accuracy, cost-effectiveness, and very small required sample sizes, down to about $50\,\mathrm{nm}$, make magnetic CBED an intriguing alternative to neutron diffraction for magnetic-symmetry detection, e.g., for the large class of magnetic micro- and nanoparticles, polycristalline magnetic matter, magnetic thin films, and magnetic van der Waals materials.
-Moreover, the high-spatial resolution, down to about $10\,\mathrm{nm}$, in principle facilitates mapping of symmetries, e.g., across phase and domain boundaries, by recording magnetic CBED patterns at different positions.
-We therefore foresee manifold applications for magnetic CBED as a symmetry probe for magnetic crystalline matter.
+The subsequent mapping of all magnetic point groups to corresponding magnetic CBED groups allows the determination of the latter from a finite series of CBED experiments on slabs of different crystal orientation.
+A successful experimental realization of the magnetic CBED requires overcoming several experimental challenges, including artificial symmetry breaking by beam damage and adsorbates.
+Our calculation indicate, however, that the signal level (electron dose) required for a successful experimental realization of the proposed method for elucidating the symmetries in antiferromagnets is achievable in modern TEMs.
+First experimental realizations of this measurement principle have been demonstrated for ferromagnets previously.

+Theoretically, simplicity and cost-effectiveness should make magnetic CBED an intriguing alternative to neutron diffraction for magnetic-symmetry determination.
+The high spatial sensitivity of magnetic CBED, allowing to probe very small volumes down to about $10\,\mathrm{nm} \times 10\,\mathrm{nm} \times 100\,\mathrm{nm}$, should facilitate the probing of magnetic symmetries for magnetic micro- and nanoparticles, polycrystalline magnetic matter, magnetic thin films, and magnetic van der Waals materials, that cannot be measured with neutron diffraction.
+Moreover, the high spatial resolution down to about $10\,\mathrm{nm}$ in principle facilitates mapping of symmetries across phase and domain boundaries, or close to crystal defects, by recording magnetic CBED patterns at different beam positions.
+As a note of caution, we again emphasize that all these considerations hinge particularly on the beam stability of the sample that is required to achieve sufficient signal to noise ratio for probing the magnetic symmetry.